Samuel Kalu: Watford

-On 26 January 2022, Kalu joined Premier League club Watford on a three-and-a-half year deal until 2025.
+On 26 January 2022, Kalu joined Premier League club Watford on a three-and-a-half-year deal until 2025.

+FC Lausanne-Sport

+On 7 September 2023, Kalu joined Swiss Super League club FC Lausanne-Sport on a season long loan from Watford.

 International career

 On 13 October 2018, he scored his first international goal with the Nigeria senior national team against Libya.
 He scored the final goal in a 4–0 victory.

 Kalu collapsed whilst participating in a team training session during the AFCON 2019 held in Egypt.
 Though rumours had it that he suffered a heart attack, this was later debunked as he collapsed as a result of severe dehydration.
 He was later released from the hospital to link up with the rest of the squad in Alexandria.

 Personal life

 Kalu's mother was released on 5 March 2019, having been kidnapped six days previously.